-How-To Guide to Make a Model Railway Village
+How-To Guide: Design and Build Model Railway Village

 A Model Railway Village in the Making

 Welcome to a tour of Nathanville model railway village in the making, with photos, videos, and a detailed description on its constructions.
 If you’re thinking of making your own model railway village, or wish to expand upon your existing railway model, then I hope this how-to article packed with advice and tips gives you the necessary inspiration,